pierpaolodimarzo/ThinkPad-T480/README.md

 -  `Security Level`: **No Security**
 -  `Support in Pre Boot Environment > Thunderbolt(TM) device`: **Enabled**

-After installing the O.S. please set this way to have perfect sleep and wake.
+‼️ After installing the O.S. please set this way to have perfect sleep and wake.
-The PC resumes from sleep with the "FN" key
 ![wake_sleep_setting](./Infos/wake_sleep_setting.png)

 ## Peripherals & Other